The knock on the door

 Brian Hennessy.
 An Australian in China.
 July, 2019

 There are no secrets in China.
-Shortly before I flew there to reunite with my wife in our new apartment, I received a call from an old Western friend in Chongqing who told me that he had recently been invited to ‘have a cup of coffee’ with the PSB (Public Security Bureau – the Police) in their downtown office.
+Shortly before I flew there to reunite with my wife in our new apartment in Dujiangyan, I received a call from an old Western friend in Chongqing who told me that he had recently been invited to ‘have a cup of coffee’ with the PSB (Public Security Bureau – the Police) in their downtown office.
 He described the experience as a pleasant three-hour discussion during which he learned that they knew absolutely everything about his life.

 Although this man has been a good friend of China for 25 years, and although he was assured that he was not in any trouble, this little chat was a classic example of soft intimidation.
 Like me, he is married to a Chinese citizen, and that gives them leverage.